flljy940/tp/docs/DeveloperGuide.md

 | `* *`    | tutor                                        | filter students who have not paid for the previous lesson | easily look up the students I have to nudge regarding payment for the previous lesson                          |
 | `*`      | tutor                                        | filter students who are taking a specified subject        | see my students taking the specified subject to monitor results or reach out for testimonials for that subject |

-### Use Cases
+### Use cases

 (For all use cases below, the **System** is `TutorRec` and the **Actor** is the `user`, unless specified otherwise)

 **Use Case U1: Add a student to the contact list**

 **MSS**

-1. User requests to add student and their details
+1. User requests to add student and their details.
-2. TutorRec adds the student with the supplied contact details
+2. TutorRec adds the student with the supplied contact details.
     Use case ends.

 **Extensions**
 * 1a.
 The user supplies invalid input parameter(s).
   * 1a1.
 TutorRec shows an error message for the relevant parameters.
     Use case resumes at step 1.

 **Use Case U2: Delete a student from the contact list**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. TutorRec shows a list of students
+2. TutorRec shows a list of students.
-3. User requests to delete a specific student in the list
+3. User requests to delete a specific student in the list.
-4. TutorRec deletes the student
+4. TutorRec deletes the student.
     Use case ends.

 **Extensions**
 * 2a.
 The student list is empty.
   Use case ends.
 * 3a.
 The index supplied by the user is invalid.
     * 3a1.
 TutorRec shows an error message.
       Use case resumes at step 2.

-**Use Case U3: Mark and unmark student payments**
+**Use case U3: Edit a student's details in the contact list**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. TutorRec shows a list of students
+2. TutorRec shows a list of students.
-3. User requests to mark or unmark payment for a specific student in the list or unmark payment for all students
+3. User requests to edit a specific student's details in the list.
-4. TutorRec marks or unmarks the payment(s)
+4. TutorRec edits the student's details.
     Use case ends.

 **Extensions**
 * 2a.
 The student list is empty.
   Use case ends.
 * 3a.
 The index supplied by the user is invalid.
   * 3a1.
 TutorRec shows an error message.
     Use case resumes at step 2.
+* 3b.
+The user supplies invalid input parameter(s).
+  * 3b1.
+TutorRec shows an error message for the relevant parameters.
+    Use case resumes at step 2.

-**Use Case U4: Add next lesson date and time to a student**
+**Use Case U4: Mark and unmark student payments**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. TutorRec shows a list of students
+2. TutorRec shows a list of students.
-3. User requests to add a next lesson date and time for a specific student in the list
+3. User requests to mark or unmark payment for a specific student in the list or unmark payment for all students.
-4. TutorRec adds specified next lesson date and time to the student
+4. TutorRec marks or unmarks the payment(s).
     Use case ends.

 **Extensions**
 * 2a.
 The student list is empty.
   Use case ends.
 * 3a.
 The index supplied by the user is invalid.
     * 3a1.
 TutorRec shows an error message.
       Use case resumes at step 2.

+**Use Case U5: Add next lesson date and time to a student**

+**MSS**
+1. User requests to list students.
+2. TutorRec shows a list of students.
+3. User requests to add a next lesson date and time for a specific student in the list.
+4. TutorRec adds specified next lesson date and time to the student.
+    Use case ends.

+**Extensions**
+* 2a.
+The student list is empty.
+  Use case ends.
+* 3a.
+The index supplied by the user is invalid.
+    * 3a1.
+TutorRec shows an error message.
+      Use case resumes at step 2.
 * 3b.
 The date or time supplied by the user is invalid or before the current time and date.
     * 3b1.
 TutorRec shows an error message.
       Use case resumes at step 2.

-**Use Case U5: Sort by next lesson date and time**
+**Use Case U6: Sort by next lesson date and time**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. TutorRec shows a list of students
+2. TutorRec shows a list of students.
-3. User requests to see students in chronological order of their next lesson date and time
+3. User requests to see students in chronological order of their next lesson date and time.
-4. TutorRec shows the list of students sorted in chronological order of their next lesson date and time
+4. TutorRec shows the list of students sorted in chronological order of their next lesson date and time.
     Use case ends.

 **Extensions**
 * 2a.
 The student list is empty.
   Use case ends.

-**Use Case U6: Filter students with a lesson on a specified date**
+**Use Case U7: Filter students with a lesson on a specified date**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. TutorRec shows a list of students
+2. TutorRec shows a list of students.
-3. User requests to show students who have a lesson on a specified date
+3. User requests to show students who have a lesson on a specified date.
-4. TutorRec shows a list of students with a lesson on the specified date
+4. TutorRec shows a list of students with a lesson on the specified date.
     Use case ends.

 **Extensions**
 * 2a.
 The student list is empty.
   Use case ends.
 * 3a.
 The date or time supplied by the user is invalid or before the current time and date.
     * 3a1.
 TutorRec shows an error message.
       Use case resumes at step 2.

+**Use Case U8: Filter students who have paid for the previous lesson**

+**MSS**
+1. User requests to list students.
+2. TutorRec shows a list of students.
+3. User requests to show students who have paid for the previous lesson.
+4. TutorRec shows a list of students who have paid for the previous lesson.
+    Use case ends.

+**Extensions**
+* 2a.
+The student list is empty.
+  Use case ends.

+**Use Case U9: Filter students who have not paid for the previous lesson**

+**MSS**
+1. User requests to list students.
+2. TutorRec shows a list of students.
+3. User requests to show students who have not paid for the previous lesson.
+4. TutorRec shows a list of students who have not paid for the previous lesson.
+    Use case ends.

+**Extensions**
+* 2a.
+The student list is empty.
+  Use case ends.

+**Use Case U10: Filter students are taking specific subject(s)**

+**MSS**
+1. User requests to list students.
+2. TutorRec shows a list of students.
+3. User requests to show students who are taking the specified subject(s).
+4. TutorRec shows a list of students taking these subject(s).
+    Use case ends.

+**Extensions**
+* 2a.
+The student list is empty.
+  Use case ends.
+* 3a.
+The subject(s) provided by the user is invalid.
+    * 3a1.
+TutorRec shows an error message.
+      Use case resumes at step 2.

-### Non-Functional Requirements
+### Non-functional requirements

-#### Usability Requirements
+#### Usability requirements
 - **Cross-Platform Support**: The application should run seamlessly on any _mainstream OS_ with Java 17 or above installed.
 - **File Compatibility**: The data file format should be compatible with future versions of the application to ensure backward compatibility.
 - **Accessibility**: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-#### Performance Requirements
+#### Performance requirements
 - **Response Time**: The system should respond to user commands within 2 seconds for up to 1000 student entries.
 - **Startup Time**: The application should start up within 5 seconds on a _standard machine_.
 - **Memory Usage**: The application should not exceed 512MB of memory usage during normal operation with 1000 student entries.

-#### Scalability Requirements
+#### Scalability requirements
 - **Data Storage**: The application should be able to handle up to 10,000 student entries without significant performance degradation.
 - **File Size**: The data file storing student information should not exceed 10MB for 1000 entries.